CoinGovernanceSystem/Legal/Terms and conditions CGS (EN).md

 ### 1. <a name="introduction">**Introduction**</a>

-**Coin Governance System** (hereinafter, CGS) is a Platform owned by **Governance System Platform, Ltd.** CGS consists of a series of services to Initial Coin Offering (hereinafter, ICO) participants whereby controls are set to monitor ICOs in accordance with the Initial established goals.
+**Coin Governance System** (hereinafter, CGS) is a Platform owned by **Wevern, Ltd.** CGS consists of a series of services to Initial Coin Offering (hereinafter, ICO) participants whereby controls are set to monitor ICOs in accordance with the Initial established goals.

 Participants of this Platform are able to create a decentralized escrow to hold the funds raised in their own **Token Sale** as **ICO Launchers**; to open a claim to withdraw their correspondent remained ethers, as **ICO Token Holders**; or to vote on an open claim to decide whether ICO token holders are enabled to withdraw the remained ethers in the escrow or not, as **CGS Token Holders** or **arbiters**.

 By using CGS, as ICO Launcher, ICO token holder, or CGS token holder, including by simply navigating through the website, you agree that you and any person you allow to access the Platform through your account, will abide by this Terms and Conditions (the “Agreement”), which is set forth in its entirety below.

-This Agreement is between **you** and **Governance System Platform Ltd.** (hereinafter, **we**, **CGS**, the **Platform** or the **Company**).
+This Agreement is between **you** and **Wevern Ltd.** (hereinafter, **we**, **CGS**, the **Platform** or the **Company**).
 This Agreement sets the conditions of your access to the Platform and use the Services and websites offered by the Company (the “Services”).
 Your access to and use of the Services are subject to your acceptance of and compliance with this Agreement.
 For more information, see Section Functioning of the Services.

 Specific or technical terms used herein are defined in Section Definitions of this Agreement.